23editorcs/intro_cs/README.md

-# Python Programming - An Introduction to Computer Science
+# John Zelle - Python Programming - An Introduction to Computer Science
 THE WORKBOOK OF PYTHON PROGRAMMING - AN INTRODUCTION TO COMPUTER SCIENCE

 Hello everyone,